filecoin-project/lotus-docs/content/en/docs/storage-providers/lotus/addresses/index.md

 ---
-title: 'Lotus Miner: Addresses'
+title: "Addresses"
-description: 'A miner can be configured with an owner address, a worker address, and additional control addresses.
-These allow granularity in how the funds sent and received from the miner are managed and provide additional security to the mining operation.'
+description: "A miner can be configured with an owner address, a worker address, and additional control addresses.
+These allow granularity in how the funds sent and received from the miner are managed and provide additional security to the mining operation."
-breadcrumb: 'Miner addresses'
+lead: "A miner can be configured with an owner address, a worker address, and additional control addresses.
+These allow granularity in how the funds sent and received from the miner are managed and provide additional security to the mining operation."
+draft: false
+menu:
+    docs:
+        parent: "storage-providers"
+weight: 20
+toc: true
 ---

-# {{ $frontmatter.title }}

-{{ $frontmatter.description }}

 During miner initialization, a _miner actor_ is created on the chain, and this actor gives the miner its ID `t0...`.
 The miner actor is in charge of collecting all the payments sent to the miner.
 For example, when a payment is sent for honoring the different types of deals, that payment goes to the miner actor, not the miner itself.